apigee/apigee-go-gen/README.md

 ## Understanding API Proxy Bundles

-In the Apigee world, API Proxy bundles are like the packages that hold all the instructions your API needs to work.
+In the Apigee world, API proxy bundles are like the packages that hold all the instructions your API needs to work.
 Here's a simple breakdown:

-* **Creating APIs:** When you design an API using the Apigee X UI and download the zip file, you're actually getting an API Proxy bundle.
+* **Creating APIs:** When you design an API using the Apigee X UI and download the zip file, you're actually getting an API proxy bundle.
 * **Deploying APIs:** Every time you deploy an API in Apigee, you're sending a copy of that bundle to the Apigee system to tell it how to handle your API requests.

 **What's inside a bundle?**

-Think of an API Proxy bundle like a neatly organized package.
+Think of an API proxy bundle like a neatly organized package.
 It contains the essential components for your API to function:

 * **Instructions for handling requests:** This part tells Apigee how to respond to the different types of requests your API might receive.
 * **Policies for security and management:** These define how to protect your API, control access, and even things like tracking usage.